jdc-cunningham/linkedin-jobs-filter-ce/README.md

 It binds a `scrollend` handler to the job list on the left.
 Then it removes job nodes based on your filter.
 The blocked company list grows via a `localStorage` entry as you block more companies.
 A stats panel is also injected (blue top-left) which can show a counter for jobs you applied to so far.

-### Development Note
+### Development Notes

-When you modify files in a loaded extension you have to refresh it in the Chrome Extensions page.
+When you modify files in a loaded extension you have to refresh it in the Chrome Extensions page and reload the webpage the extension is running on.

 ### Manifest v2